 If you want to day trade, and are willing to put in several hours a day of market time, then at minimum estimate that it will take at least 6 months until you are consistently profitable and making a bit of an income (a few winning weeks could just be random luck).
 To be safe, assume it will take a year.
-Make sure your finances are in order to afford one year without income, or get a part-time job so you can still focus on trading as much as possible.
+Make sure your finances are in order to afford one year without income, or get a part-time job so you can still focus on trading as much as possible without worrying about finances.

 Don’t go in expecting to be rich.
 Do it because you like it.
 Most day traders I know make a normal living, they just have a lot more time than most people and love what they do.
 Day trading can be done in one to four hours a day.
-There is no reason to trade more than that.
+There is no reason to trade more than that once you know what you are doing (at the beginning I traded or worked on trading all day because I needed to put in that time to figure things out).
 If swing trading, the time spent on the markets each day should be less than an hour.
 More than that and the time probably isn’t being spent as effectively as it should.

 Day Trading is Psychology

 I know, and get emails from, traders who have traded for years and have never been profitable.
 They have blown tens of thousands of dollars (sometimes more) in day trading pursuits.

 Day trading is about admitting when you are wrong when it comes to your market approach and individual trades.
 Stubborn traders don’t survive; you need to know when to ask for help, be willing to change, and be able to pull the plug on a trade, no matter how much it hurts.
 One trade or one day doesn’t matter, as long as you cut your losses when planned (see Learn How to Make a Trading Plan).